dech0n/quizrd/README.md

 As a follow-up to the search feature, I will be implementing a subscribe or "Learn" feature.
 This will allow users to create a list of decks they do not own but wish to have available for study.
 This will reduce the need to search for the same deck repeatedly, save a cumbersome URL or create many bookmarks for the same website.

-While I enjoy the simplicity of Quizrd's UI and overall layout, I believe it could be improved appear more interesting and streamlined.
+While I enjoy the simplicity of Quizrd's UI and overall layout, I believe it could be improved to appear more interesting and streamlined.
 Function is currently prioritized over aesthetic.
 I aspire to gain more insight in the realm of design to elevate the overall look of my apps.